 What are ants?

 Ants are both a gardener’s friend and foe.
 Garden ants are more of a nuisance than a real problem and they rarely damage plants directly.
 Ants in the house are unwelcome visitors.
 The lifespan of a queen ant is up to 15 years.

-Of the 11,000 species of ants in the world, about 50 species can be found in the United Kingdom.
-Here are the three most common types of ants found in gardens in the UK:
+Of the 11,000 species of ants in the world, an incredible 1,275 can be found in Australia.
+It is believed that many thousands more species exist, just waiting to be identified and classified by entomologists.
+Some of the most common ants found in gardens in Australia include: